Rom (Star Trek): Overview

-In the Star Trek science fiction universe, Rom was born around 2335, Rom did not have the business acumen typically associated with the Ferengi race; he was described as one who "didn't have the 'lobes' for business".
-He had a knack for fixing things but, until around 2372, he worked exclusively as a waiter and stock boy in his brother Quark's bar on Deep Space Nine (DS9).
+In the Star Trek science fiction universe, Rom was born around 2335.
+Rom does not have the business acumen typically associated with the Ferengi race; he is described as one who "didn't have the 'lobes' for business".
+He has a knack for fixing things, but until around 2372, he works exclusively as a waiter and stock boy in his brother Quark's bar on Deep Space Nine (DS9).
 Rom frequently displays a lack of confidence, largely due to Quark's habit of belittling him.
 There is evidence to suggest that Quark was attempting to protect Rom from inevitable failure by preventing him from venturing into business for himself.
-Nevertheless, after four years living among Federation and Bajoran citizens on the station, and possibly inspired by his son Nog's admission to Starfleet (which made him very proud), Rom left the bar to become an engineer in the Bajoran Militia.
+Nevertheless, after four years living among Federation and Bajoran citizens on the station, and following his son Nog's admission to Starfleet (which made him very proud), Rom leaves the bar to become an engineer in the Bajoran Militia.
+However, Rom still frequents the bar and keeps his brother company often, but as a paying customer whom Quark has to respect.

-Odo once described Rom as "an idiot, [who] couldn't fix a straw if it was bent".
-These opinions, were only due to Rom's social ineptitude and meek, almost subservient, demeanor, and stood in contrast to his genius as an engineer.
-His talents play an important role in the Dominion War, in 2373, Rom designed and distributed a self-replicating minefield that blocked access to the Bajoran wormhole and prevented Dominion reinforcements from entering the Alpha Quadrant for several months.
+Odo once describes Rom as "an idiot, [who] couldn't fix a straw if it was bent".
+These opinions are only due to Rom's social ineptitude and meek, almost subservient, demeanor, and stand in contrast to his genius as an engineer.
+His talents play an important role in the Dominion War.
+In 2373, Rom designs and distributes a self-replicating minefield that blocks access to the Bajoran wormhole and prevents Dominion reinforcements from entering the Alpha Quadrant for several months.